 Consisting of 4 fundamental parts as it is one of the simplest measuring instruments:

 - Metal tape: It allows to measure and we can find it inches, centimeters or in both units.

 - Case: Keeps the spiral tape and allows easy and convenient transport.

 - Spike: It is at the end of the tape; it allows to be attached to some edge of the object to be measured.

 - Secure: Allows to retain the tape when it is placed or return the tape in the casing when removing it (inside the casing there is a helical spring that provides the retraction force in the tape).

 TYPES OF TAPE MEASURES

-This type of flexometer incorporates a digital screen that allows us to verify the exact measurement of the object to be measured.
-It is in configurations to measure both inches and centimeters.
+- Digital tape: This type of flexometer incorporates a digital display that allows us to verify the exact measurement of the object to be measured, it is in configurations to measure both in inches and centimeters.

 TAPE MEASURE CURIOSITIES